 In June, 2018, I began shamanic field training through The Foundation for Shamanic Studies, and intend to amplify this training by attending a follow-up seminar in December.

 In March, 2017, I began a 2-year-long apprenticeship with Dr. Leonard Gibson and Elizabeth Gibson in Dreamshadow Transpersonal Breathwork, whereby I am further honing my clinical expertise in Transpersonal Psychology.
 This intervention draws upon the inherent wisdom of shamanic healing by engaging in deep and rapid breathing while listening to evocative rhythmic patterns.
 This process evokes states of consciousness conducive to integrating perinatal and early developmental nonverbal memories and/or traumas, difficult and traumatic experiences from later stages of development, as well as experiences that transcend the limitations of Western, biomedical perspectives and traditions.

 I have experience presenting professionally at local, regional, and national forums, including on topics such as:

 - imaginary companionship as a psychospiritual phenomenon

 - using mindfulness to treat depression in aging communities

 - integrating existential, archetypal and clinical perspectives on Shadow and Light, and

 - advocating for the needs of adults suffering with chronic major mental illness.

-I have also served as a Doctoral Dissertation Committee Member for an empirical study on lucid dreaming, facilitated community outreach projects (such as a mental health movie series), and am writing a book on the psychospiritual nature and significance of imaginary companions.
+I have also served as a Doctoral Dissertation Committee Member for an empirical study on lucid dreaming, facilitated community outreach projects (such as a mental health movie series), and am working on various writing projects regarding the psychospiritual essence of imaginary companionship.